Ekinadoese/CAPSTONE-LITA-CUSTOMER-SUBSCRIPTION-PROJECT/README.md

 *INSIGHT*:

 This regional pattern reflects customer segmentation.
 Marketing strategies can be tailored to target each region based on their preferences.
 For example, campaigns promoting premium services can focus on the South, while Basic-to-Standard upgrades can target the North and East.
 North, East, and West regions show no significant engagement with Premium plans.
-Hence,bThere’s an opportunity to introduce special offers or trials to encourage higher-tier adoption in these regions.
+Hence, There’s an opportunity to introduce special offers or trials to encourage higher-tier adoption in these regions.
 Understanding why Premium plans are underutilized in these areas can also guide future strategies.

 **FINDINGS FROM TOTAL REVENUE PER REGION**